 We updated our selection of the best blood pressure smartwatches for 2021.
 We removed the Asus Vivowatch from it as it proves difficult to buy in the US.
 When measuring your blood pressure with a watch, keep one important thing in mind!
-Except for the Omron Heartguide, which is FDA approved and relies on technology very close to the one used in a medical-grade blood pressure monitor, the other watches will only estimate your blood pressure using algorithms based on the Heart Rate Variability.
-Always check your blood pressure with an FDA approved device or with your pharmacist or doctor.
+Except for the Omron Heartguide, which is FDA cleared and relies on technology very close to the one used in a medical-grade blood pressure monitor, the other watches will only estimate your blood pressure using algorithms based on the Heart Rate Variability.
+Always check your blood pressure with an FDA cleared device or with your pharmacist or doctor.

 Blood pressure (BP) is often referred to as the “silent killer.”
 Why?
 Because, even when suffering from high blood pressure, you usually do not feel it.
 According to the American Heart Association, the consequences of high blood pressure on health can lead to heart attack, stroke, vision loss, heart failure, kidney failure, and sexual dysfunction.